reichlab/docs.zoltardata/docs/Targets.md

 *nominal*: A nominal, unordered categorical target.
 > Example: severity level in categories of "low", "moderate", and "high".

-*binary*: A binary target, with a defined outcome that can be seen as a 0/1 or TRUE/FALSE.
+*binary*: A binary target, with a defined outcome that can be seen as a true/false.
 > Example: does the maximum value of a variable exceed some threshold C in a given period of time.

 *date*: A target with a discrete set of calendar dates as possible outcomes.